Speakers | 2024 National Conference

 Join us on Tuesday, August 6, as we hear from Reginald Lewis, Executive Director of the Greenleaf Center for Servant Leadership.

-Reginald "Reggie" Lewis serves as the Executive Director of the Greenleaf Center for Servant Leadership and Adjunct Professor at Seton Hall University.
+About the Speaker: Reginald Lewis serves as the Executive Director of the Greenleaf Center for Servant Leadership and Adjunct Professor at Seton Hall University.
 Mr. Lewis has an extensive background in the philanthropic, non-profit, state and municipal government, and higher education sectors.
-He recently served as the Executive Director of the Newark City of Learning Collaborative (NCLC), a citywide, cross-sector post-secondary attainment effort working to build Newark’s college-going culture and increase the number of Newark residents earning degrees and other high-quality credentials.
+He recently served as the Executive Director of the Newark City of Learning Collaborative (NCLC), a citywide, cross-sector, post-secondary attainment effort working to build Newark’s college-going culture and increase the number of Newark residents earning degrees and other high-quality credentials.
 NCLC is housed at Rutgers University-Newark, where Mr. Lewis also served as an Assistant Professor of Professional Practice in the School of Public Affairs and Administration (SPAA).
 While at SPAA, Mr. Lewis designed and taught the seminar Servant Leadership in the Public Sector.

 WORKSHOP SESSIONS